 In this reading, we will introduce and explore some new types of Python objects, and we'll see how to fit these new types into our existing framework.
-We'll also introduce some new control flow mechanisms.
+We'll also introduce some very powerful new control flow mechanisms.

-Before you dive into this unit, you may wish to review some of the readings and exercises from last week.
-Almost everything introduced in this unit will build on ideas from the last one.
+Before you dive into this assignment's new material, you may wish to review some of the readings and exercises from last week (and, in particular, check the results of the manual grading, including my comments which you can see on the individual assignment pages, if you have not yet.)
+Almost everything introduced in this reading will build on ideas from the last one.